soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 We learn new things from this:

-1. A monoid is a more specific abstraction over semigroup, it builds on it by adding a new condition (the existence of an identity member)
+1. A monoid is a more specific abstraction over semigroup; it builds on it by adding a new condition (the existence of an identity member)
 2. This abstraction can be useful!
 We can write a general `concatStructure` that could work for any monoid

-And indeed, there exists a type class in `base` called `Monoid` which has `Semigroup` as a **super class**.
+And indeed, there exists a type class in `base` called `Monoid`, which has `Semigroup` as a **super class**.

 ```hs